 - Andrea Asperti and Giuseppe Longo.
 Categories, Types and Structures: Category Theory for the working computer scientist.
 MIT Press, 1991.

-- Steve Awodey, Category Theory (versions of the chapters from the 2010 second edition of this useful book in the Oxford Logic Guides series can be downloaded here).
+- Steve Awodey, Category Theory (versions of the chapters from the 2010 second edition of this useful book in the Oxford Logic Guides available here).

 - Michael Barr and Charles Wells, Toposes, Triples and Theories (originally published Springer, 1985).